 # Start the container

-Step 6: Build and push your Docker image
+Step 7: Build and push your worker image

-Build your Docker image, specifying the platform for RunPod deployment, replacing `[YOUR_USERNAME] with your Docker username:
+Build your Docker image, specifying the platform for Runpod deployment, replacing [YOUR_USERNAME] with your Docker username:docker build --platform linux/amd64 --tag [YOUR_USERNAME]/serverless-test .

-Step 7: Deploy your endpoint using the web interface
+Step 8: Deploy your worker using the Runpod console

-- Go to the Serverless section of the RunPod web interface.
+- Go to the Serverless section of the Runpod console.

 - Click New Endpoint.